One in three children under age of 5 malnourished: UNICEF report

 Despite growing technological advances to address health and nutrition, the world has lost sight of "the most basic fact: If children eat poorly, they live poorly," the agency's executive director, Henrietta Fore said, explaining that millions of children are not living on healthy diets "because they simply do not have a better choice."

 The flagship report describes the "triple burden" of malnutrition: undernutrition, overweight, and deficiencies in essential nutrients.
-W
+While 149 million youngsters under five have stunted growth or too short for their age, 50 million are too thin for their height, common signs of undernutrition.

 However, another 40 million in the same age bracket are overweight or obese.
 At the same time, half of all children under five worldwide are not getting essential vitamins and nutrients, an issue UNICEF has dubbed "hidden hunger."